christophersanborn/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

     100 BTS  peter  =>  alice   "from Peter"

-Using the balance receipt value returned from the transfer_to_blind command in Step 2 we can receive (i.e. import) the balance into alice's bliind account.
+Using the balance receipt value returned from the transfer_to_blind command in Step 2 we can receive (i.e. import) the balance into alice's blind account.
 Note that the source of the balance must be labeled which is the parameter that follows the long balance receipt key.
 It is meant to represent to source account from which the assets are being transferred, however it need not be.
 The last of